NeoMashego/SimpleGame/README.md

 # SimpleGame
 This is a simple cooking game I created to work on my Javascript.
-I will be using JavaScript to build this game.
+At first I tried to work with simple vanilla javascript but got stuck.
+So I have moved on to creating this game using React.js.

 This cooking game will have multiple recipes but for now we will just have a beef stew recipe to start with.

 ## How to play
 Click start and pick a recipe to cook.
-Click on each item to continue through the recipe.
+Follow the recipe by clicking the ingredients to make the meal.

 ### Links
 Figma